War in the Sahel: Falls of Timbuktu and Gao and rebel infighting

 Despite the coup, Kidal fell on March 30 and Gao one day later.
 The fall of Gao was the start of public disputes between the MNLA and the jihadist groups, as there were conflicting reports of who actually controlled the town.
 As with other cities, the MNLA entered both cities but jihadist groups took up the administrative control.
 In Kidal, that was Ansar Dine; in Gao, it was both MUJAO and Ansar Dine.

 Timbuktu and Douentza fell in the first week of April, and the MNLA declared Azawadi independence on April 6.
 With the seizure of Douentza, the MNLA ceased fighting and said that all of Azawadi territory was liberated.
-This directly contradicted Ansar Dine's goals, with the group seeking to spread Sharia across all of Mali and past it's borders.
+This directly contradicted Ansar Dine's goals, with the group seeking to spread Sharia across all of Mali and past its borders.
 Immediately after the declaration of Azawadi independence, several Tuareg groups sprung up against the MNLA, with the Arab Movement of Azawad (MAA) forming a pro-government and pro-rebel faction on April 8.

 After failed negotiations between the MNLA and Ansar Dine in May, anti-MNLA protests began in Gao supported by MOJWA and Ansar Dine.
 Clashes broke out between the two groups, and the jihadist alliance seized power after a short battle.
 By August, the MNLA was forced out of every major city they had taken, and Ghaly was declared emir of the new Azawadi Islamic state.

 The jihadist alliance began imposing strict interpretations of Sharia in the territories it controlled, destroying many mausolea of the World Heritage Site of Timbuktu and meting out harsh punishments like public executions to people who defied Sharia.
 The imposition of brutal punishments and Sharia law was considered by analysts a reason for the subsequent collapse of the Islamic Azawadi state—Droukdel even admitted his own commanders' rushed implementation was the reason for their collapse.